INDUS: Effective and Efficient Language Models for Scientific Applications: Data

 \section{Data}

 Sufficient high-quality in-domain corpora is essential to develop models that perform better than their counterparts trained on open-domain corpora.
-We meticulously identified corpora for each of the aforementioned domains, and created English-only models for the sake of containment.
-Specifically, for each of the domains, we used open-source data which has a permissive license, and further augmented them with specific data from \nasa{} and its data providers.
-To aid in the learning of general English, we also included English Wikipedia in our training corpora.
-We briefly describe each data source below, and present statistics of the data in Table \ref{tab:pretrain_ds}.
+We meticulously identified corpora for each of the aforementioned domains, and created English-only models for containment.
+Specifically, for each domain, we used open-source data which has a permissive license, and further augmented them with full text papers and material contributed by providers mentioned below.
+We now briefly describe each data source, and present statistics of the data in Table \ref{tab:pretrain_ds}.